LarsZauberer/Hekate/README.md

 # Installation
 Tested with: Python 3.7.9

+Note: Python 3.8+ is currently unsupported because panda3d has problems packaging the game to an exe with that version.
+We hope this will be fixed soon.
+Other features may work.

 1. Download the latest release [here](https://github.com/LarsZauberer/Hekate/releases) or take the src, content and `requirements.txt` folder from the repository